This post contains affiliate links.

 Although your frosting will eventually go bad, it should take a while to do so.
 Frosting is such a versatile cooking staple that you’ve probably had a situation where you had way too much frosting leftover.
 Fortunately, you can safely store your frosting for quite a while in your fridge or freezer.

-*By the way, for a long time, I was looking for a way to store my cookies without them breaking and losing their shape.
-I recently came across a great Set of Flat Storage Containers that worked great for storing my cookies flat in the fridge and freezer without breaking them!
+*By the way, for a long time, I was looking for a way to store my baked goods without them breaking and losing their shape.
+I recently came across a great Set of Flat Storage Containers that worked great for storing my baked goods flat in the fridge and freezer without breaking them!
 You can check out this Storage Set on Amazon!